ucldc/ingest_deploy/README.md

 Double-check the URL in the `preview` field.

-If there's no functional URL in `preview` (value indicates "None"), then an image was not successfully harvested.
-To fix, try re-running the [process to derive the preview](#harvestpreview) image.
+If there's no functional URL in `preview` (value indicates "None"), then a file was not successfully harvested.
+To fix, try re-running the [process to harvest preview and thumbnail images](#harvestpreview) image.

 #### No access files, preview image (for PDF or video objects), or complex object component thumbnails?
 (Nuxeo only)